joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 Backhaul is known by some users, so it's fine to use this term.
 Try to explain it when it's used, as some less experienced users may not understand it.

+### C

+#### Commonly ends up in public bins

+Do you not use 'street bin waste' - this is not legally accurate.

+Do not use 'commonly littered'.

 ### D

 #### Defra